 Analysis and Test Results

 A portable grill could be just mobile enough to load it in and out of your truck bed with a friend, or it might be compact enough to fit inside a large backpack.
-Such a wide range of sizes and shapes of “portable grills” presents a real challenge to our testers, but that's why we take time to analyze the entire marketplace and select the best options available today.
-We then put ourselves in your shoes and put each model through an array of creative real-life cooking scenarios.
+Such a wide range of sizes and shapes means comparing “portable grills” presents a real challenge to our testers.
+But that's why we take time to analyze the entire marketplace and select the best options available today.
+We then put ourselves in your shoes and run each model through an array of creative, real-life cooking scenarios.
 This helped us evaluate each product's overall performance and function, as well as the finer details and relative strengths and weaknesses, to help you pick out the best possible portable grill to meet your needs.

 What's the Best Value?